adityabhongade/Explainable-Alzheimers-Classification-Ensemble/README.md

 # Alzheimer's Classification Ensemble

-This repository contains the source code, experimentation results, and trained models for the paper titled *"ADNI Ensemble,"* currently submitted to IEEE INDISCON 2025.
+This repository contains the source code, experimentation results, and trained models for the paper titled *"Explainable Vision Ensemble for Alzheimer's Disease Classification using Brain MRIs,"* currently submitted to IEEE INDISCON 2025.

 This experimentation was conducted on Kaggle.
 To reproduce or modify it in a different environment, necessary changes are required.
 The dependencies listed in [requirements.txt](requirements.txt) must be installed using the following command: